arthurkay/env/README.md

 TOKEN=SuperSecretToken
 ```

-If the file is in the root directory of your module, it will automatically be picked no need to pass it as na argument to the `Load()` function.
+If the file is in the root directory of your module, it will automatically be picked, no need to pass it as an argument to the `Load()` function.

 ```go
 package main